artsus4/hakchi2-wiki/FAQ.md

 **Q: How do I disable this weird epilepsy protection?**

 A: I think that it looks cool!
 But you can disable it.
 Just remove "--enable-armet" command line argument.
 Or you can disable it via the menu since version 2.09.

+**Q: How to create my own "hmod" modules?**

+A: Use the source Luke!
+I'll write some documentation soon.

+**Q: Can I access NES Mini's internal file system and command line?
+It will help me create some cool mods!**

+A: Yes, I created clovershell-client for it: https://github.com/ClusterM/clovershell-client/releases It requires clovershell-daemon module to be installed but it's already installed if you are using hakchi2 v2.14 or newer.
+Since version 2.16 all this functions are built in hakchi2, just check "Tools" menu.

+**Q: What is "clover"?
+You are using this word everywhere!**

+A: It's internal code name for NES Classic Mini.
+That's why NES Mini's model no. is "CLV-001".
+And controller is actually called "clovercon".

+**Q: How do I uninstall it?**

+A: There is an uninstall feature since version 2.08.

+**Q: Your English is awful!
+Can we do something about it?**

+A: hakchi2 is opensource: https://github.com/ClusterM/hakchi2
+So you can clone it, fix, upload and make pull requests.
+Or just send me list of fixes.
+Also you can help to translate hakchi2 to your language.
+We are using Google Sheets for it: https://docs.google.com/spreadsheets/d/1yrXH-6g61klKmuXTVf3f0ah8DCQObu-9YEJRoWTeuik/
+Contact me and I'll give you access.

 **Q: How can I donate to you?**